influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/manual-upgrade.md

 2.  **Create a DBRP mapping**
-    Use the [`influx v1 dbrp create` command](/influxdb/v2.0/reference/cli/influx/v1/dbrp/create/) command to create a DBRP mapping.
+    Use the [`influx v1 dbrp create` command](/influxdb/v2.0/reference/cli/influx/v1/dbrp/create/) to create a DBRP mapping.
     Provide the following:

     - database name